A Gumbel-based Rating Prediction Framework for Imbalanced Recommendation: GVN Framework

-In this section, we will introduce our proposed framework GRP in detail.
-As shown in Figure~\ref{fig:overview}, our approach contains three major components, which are: 1) the Gumbel-based score feature learning module to learn score features from both items and users, which is the main concern of this work; 2) the feature fusion layer that using the multi-scale convolutional fusion layer to combine score features and the interactive features between users and items as the final representation; 3) the data-driven rating prediction module to predict the rating scores based on the aforementioned feature representation and the original rating ratio feature.
+We present our Gumbel-based Variational Network framework (\textit{GVN}) in Figure~\ref{fig:overview}.
+Our approach contains three major components: 1) a Gumbel-based variational network to learn score features from both items and users; 2) a feature fusion module that uses the multi-scale convolutional fusion layer to combine score features and the interactive features between users and items as the final representation; 3) a skip connection rating prediction module to personalize the rating scores by comprehensive views of user preferences and item characteristics.
+While existing methods~\cite{jang2017categorical} utilizes Gumbel-Softmax for predictions, our work builds a variational encoder network with Gumbel function to transform feature representations into non-normal vector space.
+In addition, there is no prior study has transformed features into non-normal space via Gumbel distribution.